-The adhesion on this section of the track could be affected by any reason other than rain (oil gravel, grass or other debris).
+The adhesion on this section of the track could be affected by any reason other than rain, giving unexpected surface conditions.
+This can include isolated damp patches on a dry track, oil gravel, grass or other debris.
 This flag must be shown waved at the flag marshal post.